 15. Wooden Step Ladder Shelving Unit

 Regular ladders aren’t the only ones that are multipurpose.
 Old step ladders can be just as effective for making do as impromptu shelving or display units.
-With a little bit of stain, some paint, or a nice polish, you can transform your old wooden stepladder into a great accent piece to your home that not only fits the farmhouse feel but is also just as practical.
-Even better, its easily portable and movable thanks to the collapsable nature of folding ladders, so rearranging the look of the room doesn’t have to be a massive chore.
+With a little bit of stain, some paint, or a nice polish, you can transform your old wooden stepladder into a great accent piece to your home that not only fits the farmhouse style but is also just as practical.
+Even better, its easily portable and movable thanks to the collapsable nature of folding ladders, so rearranging the look of the living room doesn’t have to be a massive chore.

 16. Write-On Painted Storage Jars

-If you’re looking for a great way to store all of your grains, nuts, loose cereals, baking supplies, or any loose product while keeping to the farmhouse rustic aesthetic, this project is for you.
+If you’re looking for a great way to store all of your grains, nuts, loose cereals, baking supplies, or any loose product while keeping to the farmhouse style, this project is for you.
 With some old screw-top mayo jars, some paint, and a little chalk for writing down the labels, you’ll have your own little apothecary set up in your kitchen.
 Not only do these jars look fantastic, the customizable nature means you don’t need to make a new jar every time you change around your stock and what’s in them.

 17. Making Old Furniture Good as New